rodriguez-facundo/run-k8s-spark/README.md

 # This is a small container capable of sending Spark python scripts to a Spark master container running on k8s

 ### Usage

-- Go to https://github.com/rodriguez-facundo/sparky and deploy the 2 files with Spark into your cluster.
+If you don't want to use the docker, a simple  `python kubectl.py job.py` will send the job from your local machine if kubectl has access to the cluster.

+Otherwise:

+- If you don't have a k8s Spark deplyment, go to https://github.com/rodriguez-facundo/sparky.

-- Find the kubectl config file (~/.kube/config in my mac).
-It looks somewhat like this (I hide some fields):
+- Now we need to find the kubectl credentials in your local machine (~/.kube/config in mine).
+It should look somewhat like this (I hide some fields):

 ```
 apiVersion: v1